Mary Kirtley Waters

 Karen Shira is the Administrative Assistant and joined the UN Information Center in 1995 bringing with her 18 years of accounting and administrative experience.
 Karen handles all of the Financial Management, Human Resource, Premises Management and Administrative issues for UNIC.
 In addition Karen handles Imprest duties and Administrative issues for UNDP, IFAD, IAEA, UNOPS and UNDB.
 Prior to joining UNIC Karen worked for various organizations as an Office Manager and Accounting Manager including the International Council of Cruise Lines, Learning Services and the State Justice Institute.
 Early in Karen’s career she worked for the Fairfax County Sheriff’s Department as a Deputy Sheriff and graduated from the Northern Virginia Criminal Justice Academy in 1983.
 Karen is an American citizen.

-Ebru Kuran is the Staff Assistant.
+Ebru Kuran is the Knowledge Management Assistant.
 Ebru provides direct assistance to the Director and Deputy Director on administrative and outreach related tasks.
 Maintains calendar/schedules, including those related to the visits of UN Officials.
 Ebru organizes the programme of senior UN officials.
 She joined UNIC in 2014 after working at the UN World Food Program’s Turkey Office, HQ in Rome and Regional Bureau in Cairo for more than 7 years.
 She started as Admin and HR Assistant, then became Senior Procurement Assistant and then National Procurement Officer.
 Ebru is from Turkey and is also an American citizen.